alan-turing-institute/PDSampler.jl/docs/src/index.md

 See [the references](#references) at the bottom of this page.

 The package is currently under construction (Spring 2017).
-The project is hosted and maintained by the [Alan Turing Institute](https://www.turing.ac.uk) (ATI).
+The project is hosted and maintained by the [Alan Turing Institute](https://www.turing.ac.uk) (ATI) and currently developed by [Thibaut Lienart](http://www.stats.ox.ac.uk/~lienart/).
 If you encounter problems, please [open an issue on Github](https://github.com/alan-turing-institute/PDMP.jl/issues).
-If you have comments or wish to collaborate, send an email to `tlienart σ turing > ac > uk`.
+If you have comments or wish to collaborate, please send an email to `tlienart σ turing > ac > uk`.

 ### Using the Package

-To install the (unregistered) package, use the following command inside the Julia REPL:
+To install the (currently unregistered) package, use the following command inside the Julia REPL:
 ```julia
 Pkg.clone("git://github.com/alan-turing-institute/PDMP.jl.git")
 ```
-To Load the package, use the command:
+To load the package, use the command:
 ```julia
 using PDMP
 ```